69th Filmfare Awards

-The 69th Filmfare Awards is a ceremony, presented by The Times Group, which honors the best Indian Hindi-language films of 2023.
+The 69th Filmfare Awards is a ceremony, presented by The Times Group, which honored the best Indian Hindi-language films of 2023.

 Rocky Aur Rani Kii Prem Kahaani led the ceremony with 20 nominations, followed by Animal with 19 nominations, Pathaan with 16 nominations, Jawan with 15 nominations, and 12th Fail with 12 nominations.

 12th Fail and Animal won 5 awards each, thus becoming the most-awarded films at the ceremony, with the former winning Best Film, Best Director (for Vidhu Vinod Chopra) and Best Actor (Critics) (for Vikrant Massey), and the latter winning Best Actor (for Ranbir Kapoor).

 Shah Rukh Khan received dual nominations for Best Actor for his performances in Jawan and Dunki, but lost to Ranbir Kapoor who won the award for Animal.

 Ceremony

-The ceremony, scheduled to be held at GIFT City Gandhinagar, Gujarat, will be honoring the films released in 2023.
+The ceremony held at GIFT City Gandhinagar, Gujarat, honored the films released in 2023.
 At a press conference, the editor of Filmfare magazine, Jitesh Pillai revealed Hyundai and Gujarat Tourism as the title sponsor.
 Karan Johar, Ayushmann Khurana and Manish Paul were announced as the co-hosts.
 The 69th Filmfare Awards were held on 27 & 28 January 2024.
 The winners in the technical categories were announced on 27 January, while the main ceremony took place on 28 January 2024.